-Washington state’s coronavirus testing data has been wrong for two months
+Washington state has overcounted negative coronavirus tests for two months

-Washington state has been recording incorrect COVID-19 testing numbers for eight weeks.
+Washington state has been recording incorrect COVID-19 testing numbers for eight weeks by overcounting the number of people who have tested negative.

 The state dashboard has shown 13% more people testing negative since April 21 than actually have, the state Department of Health (DOH) revealed Wednesday.